Sydney-Informatics-Hub/AgReFed-ML/README.md

 ## Introduction

-Agricultural soil models can be either mechanistic (e.g., soil-physics) or of data-driven, statistical nature (e.g., Probabilistic Neural Nets, Bayesian Models, Random Forests), or a combination of both (e.g., for data-driven estimation and optimisation of mechanistic model parameters and their uncertainty).
-The output of these models, such as spatial-temporal predictions, is used for a wide range of application (e.g., soil, yield, crops, animals).
-These models require inter-operable data flows of appropriately calibrated, cleaned data variables.
+Machine learning (ML) models have emerged as a powerful approach for building agriculture soil models, allowing researchers to analyze large and complex spatiotemporal datasets to make predictions about soil properties and processes.
+The output of these models, such as spatiotemporal predictions, is used for a wide range of application (e.g., soil, yield, crops, carbon cycle).
+These models require inter-operable data flows and the correct propagation of uncertainties from soil measurements and model parameter tuning to the final soil predictions and their uncertainties.
 Understanding the model limitations, assumptions and then interpreting the outputs is required.
-This project will contribute software scripts that provide multiple machine learning workflows and tools for agriculture researchers, with a focus on developing a software tool to map soil properties under sparse and uncertain input.
+The AgReFed-ML project will contribute software that provide reproducible machine learning workflows and tools for agriculture researchers, with a focus on developing a software tool to map soil properties under sparse and uncertain input.
 Our data-driven models are not restricted to only soil modeling but can be applied for a wide range of environmental model applications.

 ## Method

-One powerful machine learning technique that can be used for soil property prediction is the probabilistic Mixture Model.
 This model uses Gaussian Process regression with a complex base function and is particularly well-suited to agricultural applications because it can capture the underlying patterns and trends in soil data, as well as the inherent uncertainties associated with soil properties.
-By using probabilistic Mixture Models, we can generate more accurate and reliable predictions of soil properties, which can be used to inform decision making and optimize crop management.
+By using such probabilistic Mixture Model, we can generate more accurate and reliable predictions of soil properties, which can be used to inform decision making and optimize crop management.
 More information about the probabilistic model details and feature selection can be found in [Method.pdf](docs/Method.pdf).

 Each workflow consists of the following main steps:

-1) data preprocessing (included sample data already pre-processed)
+0) data preprocessing (included sample data already pre-processed)
-2) feature analysis and selection
+1) feature analysis and selection
-3) mixture-model training, optimization, evaluation, and model selection
+2) model training, optimization, evaluation, and model selection
-4) generating geo-referenced prediction and uncertainty maps
+3) generating geo-referenced prediction and uncertainty maps

 ## Functionality